kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 This scenario tests a single metric endpoint with huge amount of data.
 The Avalanche load generator is deployed with a single Pod instance and configured with 1000 distinct metrics and 20 metric series for each metric with 10 labels.

-Setup:
-Avalanche load generator configuration:
-- Metric Count: 1000
-- Metric Series: 20
-- Number of label: 10

-Metric count was increased in 1000 steps to find the limit of the metric agent.
+To find the limit of the metric agent, metric count was increased in 1000 steps.

 The following graph shows the highest stable load from a single target with a huge amount of metric data.
 ![Peak accepted metric points](./assets/single-target-peak-metric-point.jpg)

-Metric agent reached max `7K metric points/sec` from a single metric target, with 6000 and 20 metric series.
-In this test scenario, the measured raw metric payload size was `~51MB`.
+Metric agent reached max 7K metric points/sec from a single metric target, with 6000 and 20 metric series.
+In this test scenario, the measured raw metric payload size was ~51MB.

-To determine the impact of different metric series on metric agent, another test was performed: For this the test, the metric series were increased from `20` to `30`, distinct metric count started from `1000` and increased in `1000` steps until the limit of metric agent was reached.
+To determine the impact of different metric series on metric agent, another test was performed: For this the test, the metric series were increased from 20 to 30, distinct metric count started from 1000 and increased in 1000 steps until the limit of metric agent was reached.
-Metric agent reached a peak of `~7K metric points/sec` (yellow line from the previous graph) with `4000` distinct metric.
-In this setup, the measured raw metric payload size was `~31MB`.
+Metric agent reached a peak of ~7K metric points/sec (yellow line from the previous graph) with 4000 distinct metric.
+In this setup, the measured raw metric payload size was ~31MB.

-In both configurations, the metric agent reached a peak of `~7K metric points/sec` independent size of raw metric data.
+In both configurations, the metric agent reached a peak of ~7K metric points/sec independent size of raw metric data.
 Thus, the raw metric payload size has no impact on metric agent performance.

-In both configurations, the Avalanche load generator generated `120K metric points/scrape` .
+In both configurations, the Avalanche load generator generated 120K metric points/scrape.

 > **NOTE:** Avalanche load generator resources must be changed for this scenario.
 For this test, CPU settings were changed to 400m and Memory to 1Gi.
 ### Multiple workloads across different Nodes